FernandoNarvaez1904/VideoCreatorAssesment/README.md

-# Awesome Project Build with TypeORM
+# Awesome Video Creator

+This api is deployed at  https://videocreatorassesment-production.up.railway.app/

 Steps to run this project: